Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/culture/README.md

-## Title: Customization
+## Title: Backgrounds

-MODULE ID: CUSTOMIZATION.CULTURES
+MODULE ID: BACKGROUNDS

 ### Description:

-This is a *huge* submodule that relies heavily on customization code, so it only makes sense it's in here.
+This adds a revamped and relatively complex, while still being easy enough to add on top of and use, background system.

-This adds a revamped and complex, while still being easy enough to add on top of and use, background system.
+Oh, and this time its *actually* lore friendly.

 ### Included files that are not contained in this module: